-The ArrayList is synchronized that means, more than one thread can operate on the array at the same time.
+The ArrayList is not synchronized that means, more than one thread can operate on the array at the same time.
 For example, if one thread is adding an object reference to the array and another thread is removing an object reference from the same array at the same time.
 The creation of a dynamic array using ArrayList class:

 ArrayList<String> S1 = new ArrayList<String>( ); System.out.println("Initial size of S1: " +S1.size()); S1.add("T"); S1.add("C"); S1.add("H"); S1.add(1,"E"); System.out.println("After addition S1 contains : " + S1); System.out.println("Size of S1 after addition: " +S1.size()); S1.remove( "T"); S1.remove (2); System.out.println("After deletion S1 contains : " + S1); System.out.println("Size of S1 after deletion: " +S1.size()); //OutputInitial size of S1: 0 After addition S1 contains: [T, E, C, H]; Size of S1 after addition: 4 After deletion S1 contains: [E, H] Size of S1 after deletion: 2